The spring of 1964 proved to be a time of relief and celebration for the Ford Motor Company.

 But as has been the case throughout automotive history, nothing good can last forever, and organizations must adapt to remain relevant in the ultra-competitive industry.

 By the late 1960s, Ford’s chief rivals, Chevrolet, Chrysler and Dodge, all laid down the gauntlet in what became a war to build the best American-made, performance-oriented vehicle.
-Chevy countered the initial success of the Mustang with its version of a muscle car, the Camaro, which grew in popularity following its 1967 introduction.
+Chevy countered the initial success of the Mustang with its version of a pony car, the Camaro, which grew in popularity following its 1967 introduction.

 Between the Camaro’s 396 CID big-block engine and what the Dodge muscle cars began sporting under the hood, the team at Ford knew that they had to do something to counter the sudden rise in competition.
 The Mustang was still critically acclaimed, but it was no longer the latest and greatest thing in the industry.